mariadianacalugaru/nn_project/README.md

 ---
 ### Results on multivariate predict univariate

 Training loss on 6 epochs of 570 batches each.
 On this task the training is not as stable as before because it has to learn a single feature that should summarize the real 321 features.
-However testing results show that it generalizes well.
+However testing results show that the predictions are quite good.

 ![](/plots/training2.png)

 Testing on a random batch: